-Ko ngā wai tapu / Sacred waters
+Ko ngā wai tapu me ngā wai kino / Sacred and harmful waters

-Wai tapu
+Wai tapu and wai kino

-Area of water body set aside for spiritual activities that support spiritual, cultural and physical wellbeing.

-- The rivers are a place for sacred rituals, wairua, healing, spiritual nurturing and cleansing. - The rivers provide for cultural and heritage practices and cultural wellbeing, particularly at significant sites.
+Area of water body set aside for spiritual activities that support spiritual, cultural and physical wellbeing , or have The rivers are a place for sacred rituals, wairua, healing, spiritual nurturing and cleansing.
+The rivers provide for cultural and heritage practices and cultural wellbeing, particularly at significant sites. properties that require The rivers have different states of wai tapu and wai kino that are adhered to and additional caution or care. respected.